Managing missing data with pandas

 )

-Missing values can be deleted with pandas.DataFrame.dropna.
+Missing values can be deleted using pandas.DataFrame.dropna.

 [9]: